How to Take Tylenol

 Some experts recommend taking a lower maximum daily dose of no more than 3,250 mg, especially if taken daily for more than a week.
 Consult with your doctor before taking higher doses for chronic pain.
 OTC pain medication package labels advise consumers to stop use and seek medical attention if pain worsens or lasts more than 10 days.
 This same approach applies when taking Tylenol.

 For children, doctors dose Tylenol by a child’s weight.
 Call your doctor or pharmacist for dosing assistance.
-For infants or children younger than 2 years old, Tylenol cannot be used without instructions from a prescriber.
+For infants or children younger than two years old, Tylenol should not be used without instructions from a prescriber.

 How Often Can I Take Tylenol?